Farming in the Post - W.W.II Romania

 Other two stamps of the Five Year Plan set of 1952 are also quite interesting.
 The red 3 Lei value show an armed soldier and is labeled: "The army of the R.P.R.
 (Romanian Popular Republic) defends our peaceful work."
 One can ask what has it to do with a Five year plan, but if you have read below about the collectivization, you will understand the real role of the army.
 On the dark green 30 Lei stamp one can read: "In the 5 years there will be afforested 32 times more than in 1940."
 Normally one could expect that equal periods of time are taken in a comparison, because only one year could be not representative enough.

-The stamp above, on the left, issued in 1956 and labeled "5 years from the founding of collective farms, 1951 - 1956", is one of the most interesting in the Romanian post - W.W.II philately.
+The stamp above, on the left, issued in 1956 and labeled "5 years from the founding of collective farms, 1951 - 1956", is one of the most interesting in the Romanian post - post W.W.II philately.
 It was issued the July 23, 1956 and it was withdrawn after only a few days.
 The authors of the stamps have obviously taken the provisions of the Five Years Plan of 1951 as the starting point of collectivization, and not the earlier decision of the Communist party, that actually started the collectivization of agriculture.
 On October 18, 1956 the stamp was replaced by a new one, with the exactly the same design (shown above on the right, Sc.
 1107a), that is labeled "7 years from the founding of collective farm, 1949 - 1956."

-On April 27, 1962. was issued a set of 3 stamps (many thanks to Tom from UK for the scans), celebrating the Full Collectivization of the agriculture.
+On April 27, 1962. was issued a set of theree stamps (many thanks to Tom from UK for the scans), celebrating the Full Collectivization of the agriculture.
 This was the third act, the goal of the socialization of the whole Romanian farming being thus attained.
 The great result of this action will be that Romania, an important exporter of cereals before the W.W.II, will be forced to import them to feed its population.

 The sheet shown above was issued on June 29, 1982, Sc.
 3076.
 Logically enough, it celebrates the 20th anniversary of the full collectivization of the farming in Romania.
 But it shows also the beginning of the forth and final farming act of the communist regime - the so called modernization of villages.
 The idea came from the secretary seneral of the Communist Party and Romania's president, Nicolae Ceausescu, shown above, on the right, on a stamp dedicated to his 70th birth anniversary (1987, Scott 3503) and 55 years of "revolutionary activity".
 He appears also on the stamp issued in 1986, Sc.
 3379, dedicated to 65 years passed since the founding of the Romanian communist party.
-Just to note that Ceausescu was then 3 years old, this being just another expression of Ceausescu's personality cult, a Romania wide movement orchestrated by himself.
+Just to note that Ceausescu was then 3 years old, this being just another expression of Ceausescu's personality cult, a country wide movement orchestrated by himself.

-Ceausescu decided to move by force the peasantry into blocks of flats, and to destroy the individual houses, in order to better control the rural population.
+Ceausescu decided to move by force the peasantry into blocks of flats, and to destroy the individual houses, to better control the rural population.
 The opposition that came from many villages (and less from governments) of Western Europe, twinned by the Operation Romanian Villages to Romanian ones in order to save them, slowed down a bit this last plan of the collectivization of the farming life.
-The fall of the Communism in 1989 put an end to this long destructive period of the Romanian farming life.
+The fall of the Communism in 1989 put an end to this long destructive period of the Romanian farming.